Our products

 French Fries (second fry) 190-195 °C (374-383 °F) 2-3 min Golden and crispy

-If you don't have a kitchen thermometer, you can check the temperature by immersing the handle of a wooden spoon in the oil: if constant, rapid bubbles appear around the handle, the oil is ready for the fritters.
+If you don't have a kitchen thermometer, you can check the temperature by immersing the handle of a wooden spoon in the oil: if constant and rapid bubbles appear around the handle, the oil is ready for the fritters.
 Another classic trick is to drop a tiny bit of batter into the oil: if it rises to the surface in less than two seconds surrounded by bubbles, the temperature is correct.

-Fritters vs. Buñuelos vs. Croquettes
+Fritters vs. Codfish Balls vs. Croquettes

-Characteristic Codfish Fritters Codfish Buñuelos Codfish Croquettes
+Characteristic Cod Fritters Codfish Balls Cod Croquettes

 Traditional Origin Cadiz (Andalusia) Valencia / Balearic Islands France / all of Spain